Subject 1A

 You gesture silently toward the back exit.
 Everyone follows.

 You step carefully through the debris… twisted fencing, scattered tools, and collapsed equipment crates long forgotten.
-Del swings the camera slowly across the tree line, keeping the lens steady.
-Rae’s eyes track movement - any movement.
-And Jonas, quiet as ever, grips the environmental/EMF device in one hand, just in case.
+Del swings the camera slowly across the treeline, keeping the lens steady.
+Rae’s eyes track movement - any movement - as her field recorder is going.
+And Jonas, quiet as ever, grips the environmental/EMF device in one hand.
+Everyone is on high alert.

 Jonas’ face drops.
 “Getting interference again.
 Like it’s pulsing.”